Well, that was fast! I just got my check and it’s all going to bills!

 Then add credit cards, gym memberships and everything else to the list.

 When you’re done, subtract that amount of your expenses from your total income.

-That means you must adjust your plan each month to account for any changes in your income and expenses.
+Adjust your plan each month to account for changes in your income and expenses.

 2. Track Your Spending

 With your monthly financial plan in place, you’re off to a great start.